-This site wants to be a touristic guide containing useful information on how to visit
+This site is a touristic guide containing useful information on how to discover and visit Turin,

-Turin has a tourist offer with more than 40 cultural sites to visit including castles, royal residences and museums.
+Turin is a city of Italy, rich in history and culture, that offers tourists more than 40 cultural sites to visit including castles, royal residences, parks and museums.
 Do not miss: the Egyptian Museum and the National Cinema Museum.

-For those who want to organize a weekend in Turin the choice of hotels and bed and breakfast is very wide and suitable for all needs; the Tourist Office offers during the year several packages to stay in Turin at reasonable prices.
+For those who want to organize a weekend in Turin the choice of hotels and bed and breakfast is very wide and suitable for all needs; the Tourist Office offers throughout the year several packages to enable you to stay in Turin at reasonable prices.

-Built during the years 1863-1889, designed by architect Alessandro Antonelli, the Mole Antonelliana is the symbol of Turin (167 meters high).
-It has been considered for long time the highest building made in bricks in Europe.
-Since the years 2000, the Mole holds the National Cinema Museum, the highest museum of the world, which owns a great collection and over 5 floors of exhibition, among the most visited in Italy.
-A glass lift brings visitors up at 85 meters, from which you can have, with favourable weather, an extraordinary view over Turin and the surrounding mountains.
+Designed by architect Alessandro Antonelli, after whom it is named, and built between 1863-1889 the Mole Antonelliana is the symbol of Turin (167 metres high).
+It has been considered for a long time the tallest building made of bricks in Europe.
+Since 2000, the Mole houses the National Cinema Museum, the highest museum in the world, which holds a vast collection spread over 5 floors of exhibition space, among the most visited in Italy.
+A glass lift carries visitors up to a height of 85 metres, from where, good weather permitting, may be enjoyed an amazing view over Turin and the surrounding mountains.

 With the Torino + Piemonte Card you will have the opportunity to visit more than 180 cultural sites of Piedmont and use the public transport and the tourist services of Turin for a period of 2, 3 or 5 days.
 Available all year is on sale at the Tourist Information Offices at prices ranging between 12 and 34€.